Pokemonpower92/Sort_comparision/README.md

 Compares various sorting algorithms between python and c++ implementations over an input range of 1 to 7000 elements.

-Three random sets of each interval are averaged to increase stochasticity.
+The time to sort two random arrays of each input size are averaged to increase fidelity.

 \- Python in production.